Exponential Lag Synchronization of Cohen-Grossberg Neural Networks with Discrete and Distributed Delays on Time Scales

 In this paper, we shall establish synchronization results by using the drive-response technique.
-Therefore, we consider system \eqref{eq:main-D} as the drive system and, correspondingly, we consider a copy of the C-GNNs as response system as follows
+Therefore, we consider system \eqref{eq:main-D} as the drive system and, correspondingly, we consider a response system described as follows:

 where $\y(t) \in \mathbb{R}^n$; $\psi \in C_{rd}([\t,0]_\mathbb{T}, \mathbb{R}^n)$; $\u(t)$ is the control function defined as